 - Put your plans on hold if you can and get help from friends and family to alleviate stress if you can’t take a lot of time off.

-- If you’ve attached Curve Smart GPS Tracker to your dog’s collar, you can view their location history and live location via the app.
+- If you’ve attached Curve Pet tracker pack to your dog’s collar, you can view their location history and live location via the app.
 When Curve Smart GPS Tracker can’t find a GPS signal, Wifi and Cellular kick in to help pinpoint their location through the Vodafone Network.
 If you already own Curve, you can simply use the Curve Pet tracker clip to attach it to your dog.

 - Check areas familiar to your dog like parks, walking routes, old home addresses nearby or other friends and family houses they’ve been to.